Tommo-L/NEO3-Development-Guide/en/RPC/api/getversion.md

 ﻿# getversion Method

-Returns the version information about the queried node.
+Return the version information about the queried node.

 ## Example